sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

 5. Access the WP blog from browser using `http://localhost:8080/admin` URL.

-6. Login using the `admin` (login) and `password` (`<pass>`) credentials
+6. Login, using the `admin` (login) and `password` (`<pass>`) credentials

-> **Note:** Edge AI applications from the Edge software catalog can be installed using `helm` and evaluated using similar steps.
+> **Note:** Edge AI applications from the Edge Software Catalog can be installed using `helm` and evaluated using similar steps.

 ## Step 5: Upgrade to the EMT

-Edge Microvisor Toolkit Standalone Node supports upgrading to a newwer version of EMT image via split A/B immutable update mechanism.
+Edge Microvisor Toolkit Standalone Node supports upgrading to a newer version of EMT image via split A/B immutable update mechanism.
 For detailed instruction refer to [emt-update-guide](emt-update-guide.md).

 ## Troubleshooting

-1. **Creation of bootable USB failed**
+1. **Creation of a bootable USB drive failed**

-   The possible reason could be USB device is mounted.
-Please unmount the USB drive and retry creating the bootable USB drive.
+   The possible reason could be that the USB device is mounted.
+   Please unmount it and retry creating the bootable USB drive.

 2. **Issues while provisioning the microvisor**

-   If any issues occur while provisioning the microvisor, logs will be automatically collected from `/var/log/os-installer.log` file to identify reasons for OS provisioning failures.
+   Logs are automatically collected in the `/var/log/os-installer.log`.
+If any issues occur while provisioning the microvisor, use it to identify causes of failures.

 3. **Installation status banner**

-   After successful installation, a banner is printed at the end, summarizing the installation status and providing useful commands/logs path for further management.
+   After the successful installation, a summary is printed into terminal output.
+   It shows the status of installation and provides useful commands/ paths to logs for further analysis and management.